r-b-e-e/androidApps/README.md

 > ##### [DOWNLOAD .apk](https://github.com/rlingaku/Android-Apps/blob/master/ConnectFour/APK File)
 <br>
 > ### 2.
 Messaging App: UNConnect
-<p align="justify">An android app that enable users to connect and share content, messages and media with other users using parse mobile backend service.</p>
+<p align="justify">An android app that enable users to connect and share content, messages and media with other users using parse mobile backend service.
+This app will provide users with a profile that can be used to share their images, send and receive messages, maintain albums.
+This app can be easily connected using the FB and Twitter Login as well.
+The main purpose of our application is to provide a platform for UNC Charlotte Students to be connected and share their updates real-time.
+In this app based on the privacy setting, user can send and receive push notifications about events happening in their profile from other users.</p>

 > ##### SCREENSHOTS (Click to Maximize)